Updated: Jun 14

 Grinding your whole-bean coffee correctly before brewing it makes sure it remains fresh.
-It also helps reduce its exposure to oxygen that is known to destroy its flavor and prevents the coffee from turning stale and bland.
+It also helps reduce its exposure to oxygen which is known to destroy its flavor and prevents the coffee from turning stale and bland.
 That said, not every machine comes with a coffee grinder, or you may not have a separate coffee grinder.
 What can you do in such a case?
 Can you grind coffee beans in a blender?
 Will it affect its overall taste?

 To give you a short answer, yes, you can use a regular blender to grind the coffee beans.
 It is not exactly what you are looking for, though, especially if you are looking for a perfect cup of rich-tasting coffee.
-There is a whole lot you need to know why a coffee grinder is better and what you need to do if you opt to use a blender, so we will go in-depth on this topic below.
+There is a whole lot you need to know about why a coffee grinder is better and what you need to do if you opt to use a blender, so we will go in-depth on this topic below.

 Why Do You Grind Coffee in the First Place?

-One of the most common questions asked is why we grind the coffee to begin with.
+One of the most common questions asked is why we grind the coffee, to begin with.
 The basic goal of making your cup of coffee is getting what is sealed inside the bean, which is the delicious oils and flavor components, out of it.

 The original method to do so involved boiling the entire roasted bean in a pot of hot water while agitating them.
 With a lot of time and patience, you would eventually end up with a high-caffeine, bitter coffee solution that will surely perk you up.